sourcegraph/handbook/content/departments/people-talent/buddy-program.md

 The new hire's manager selects the onboarding buddy.
 When selecting a buddy, the following are taken into account:

-**Role:** buddies will be able to assist with role related questions
+**Role:** buddies will ideally be able to assist with role and team related questions

 **Sourcegraph tenure:** buddies will ideally have been at Sourcegraph for 3+ months, with satisfactory performance